A previous post[MIR] focused on our

 also successfully learned to play Atari games.[H13]

 DeepMind also had a Deep RL system for high-dimensional sensory input.[DM1-2][MIR](Sec.
 8)

 By 2016, DeepMind had a famous superhuman Go player.[DM4]

-The company was founded in 2010, by some counts the decade's first year.
+DeepMind was founded in 2010: the very advent of the 2010s.
 The first DeepMinders with AI publications and PhDs in computer science came from my lab: a co-founder and employee nr.
 1.